 Use pattern groups to find combinations of patterns that are in close proximity to each other within a file.

 - From the Reveal menu, click Rules.
-Click New Rule.
+Click Create Rule.

 - Enter a name and description for the rule.

 - Select one or more rule sets to contain the rule.
-Click Add Rule Set and select the rule sets you want to associate with the rule.
-Click Save.
+Click Add Rule Sets and select the rule sets you want to associate with the rule.
+Click Assign.

-- For file conditions, click Add Filter and select the criteria that you want the rule to cover.
+- [Optional] Add filters to limit the files to target.
+Under Rule Filters, click Add Filter and select the criteria that you want the rule to cover.
 Repeat to add another filter.
 For a list of file types, see Reference: Supported file types for rule evaluation.

 - To match a pattern, click Add Pattern and select the pattern to match.
+Enter the minimum number of matches to the pattern that must occur for the rule to match.
 Repeat to add another pattern.

 - To add a proximal pattern match, click Add Pattern Group.
 A rule can contain one pattern group.